Start a conversation

 It is divided into the upper half (hanan) and the lower half (hurin).
 This is only one of the innumerable examples of the Inca concept of duality.
 In this case, the hanan (upper part) was more important because that’s where the Inca’s residence was.
 The residence is easily distinguished by the higher quality of stone work and the channeled water that leads straight to a shower and bath.

 The most famous part of the ruins are terraces with white quartz llamas built into the terraced walls.
-We know that they’re llamas and not alpacas because they’re too skinny to be alpaca and the elevation of the site is too low for alpaca to be happy there.
+We know that they’re llamas, the elevation of the site is too low for alpaca.
 The elevation of Choquequirao is llama territory.

 Archeologists theorize that the entire hillside to the right of what has been restored is covered with terraces, houses and other Inca constructions.
 It will take an extraordinary amount of time and money to fund restoration of all of Choquequirao.